Building blocks for Decentralized Identity

 - Draft → serves as a proposal for a new standard, typically done by one entity

-- Community Group → adopted and developed by multiple parties in an open environment
+- Community Group → peer-reviewed by community members, adopted and developed by multiple parties in an open environment

 - Working Group → dedicated and chartered group with a mandate to complete a specification